Locally Differentially Private Analysis of Graph Statistics

 {\textbf{Algorithm.}}~~Now, we focus our attention on the more challenging $f_\triangle$ query.
-This query is more challenging in the graph LDP model because no user is aware of any triangle; i.e., user $v_i$ is not aware of any triangle formed by $(v_i, v_j, v_k)$ because $v_i$ cannot see any edge $(v_j, v_k) \in E$ in graph $G$.
+This query is more challenging in the graph LDP model because no user is aware of any triangle; i.e., user $v_i$ is not aware of any triangle formed by $(v_i, v_j, v_k)$, because $v_i$ cannot see any edge $(v_j, v_k) \in E$ in graph $G$.

 One way to count $f_\triangle(G)$ with edge LDP is to apply the RR (Randomized Response) to a neighbor list.
 For example, user $v_i$ applies the RR to $a_{i,1}, \ldots, a_{i,i-1}$ (which corresponds to users $v_1, \ldots, v_{i-1}$ with smaller user IDs) in her neighbor list $\bma_i$; i.e., we apply the RR to the lower triangular part of adjacency matrix $\bmA$, as described in Section~\ref{sub:LDP}.
 Then the data collector constructs a noisy graph $G'=(V,E') \in \calG$ from the lower triangular part of the noisy adjacency matrix, and estimates the number of triangles from $G'$.
 However, simply counting the triangles in $G'$ can introduce a significant bias because $G'$ is denser than $G$ especially when $\epsilon$ is small.
-The following extreme example illustrates this point: even if $G$ is the empty graph, each edge in $G'$ is generated with probability $p = \frac{1}{e^\epsilon+1} \approx 0.5$ when $\epsilon$ is close to zero.
-Thus, the number of triangles in $G'$ will be extremely large.

 Through clever post-processing known as empirical estimation \cite{Kairouz_ICML16,Murakami_USENIX19,Wang_USENIX17}, we are able to obtain an unbiased estimate of $f_\triangle(G)$ from $G'$.
 Specifically, a subgraph with three nodes can be divided into four types depending on the number of edges.
 Three nodes with three edges form a triangle.
 We refer to three nodes with two edges, one edge, and no edges as \textit{2-edges}, \textit{1-edge}, and \textit{no-edges}, respectively.
 Figure~\ref{fig:triplet_shape} shows their shapes. $f_\triangle(G)$ can be expressed using $m_3$, $m_2$, $m_1$, and $m_0$ as follows: